-Total gross income comes from other sources as well:
+Total gross income comes from several sources other than a W-2 job:

-This list of income that could contribute to total gross income is not complete.
-Tax software will help you identify all income that needs to be reported to the government by asking questions in the tax interview, or you can ask an accountant for advice.
+The above list of potential income sources is not exhaustive.
+Tax preparation software can help you identify all income that needs to be reported to the government by answering the questions in the software's tax interview, or you can ask an accountant for advice.

-- Some business expenses, such as supply costs, gas mileage or equipment rental fees.
+- Certain business expenses such as supply costs, gas mileage, or equipment rental fees

 - Deduction for half the self-employment tax

-Adjusted Gross Income (AGI) is gross income minus tax deductions that are allowable whether or not you itemize deductions on your tax return.
+Adjusted Gross Income (AGI) represents gross income minus certain tax deductions and credits that are allowable whether or not you itemize deductions on your tax return.

 What Is Net Income?

-Financial software figures your net income for you and keeps a running total which you can find on reports in the software.
-Record income in the account register as a split transaction, which includes gross pay and the taxes and pre-tax deductions found on your paycheck stub.
+Financial software can figure your net income for you and keep a running total which you can locate on certain reports generated by the software.
+You would record income in the software's account register as a split transaction, to record gross pay and then separately record the taxes and pre-tax deductions found on your paycheck stub.